Ahlan06/Nexora-/README.md

 pip install requests pillow psutil pyautogui colorama

 # Run the application
-python shaban.py
+python nexora.py
 ```
 ## Webhook Configuration

 ### What is a Webhook?

 A webhook is a way for applications to provide real-time information to other applications.
-In Shaban Logger, it's used to send collected data to your specified endpoint.
+In Nexora Logger, it's used to send collected data to your specified endpoint.

 ### How to Get a Webhook